 - Smallville: people kept holding an unexplained incident at Club Zero over Lex Luthor's head and pointed it as a prime example of his money getting him out of trouble.
 A later episode (appropriately titled "Zero") showed a flashback to what happened there, and the Villain of the Week was relative of someone who died in the incident trying to kill Lex for revenge.

 - Mass Effect 2: An alien scientist you recruit, who happens to be ex-Special Forces, will mention that once he killed with a piece of farming equipment.
-In the DLC that revolves around fighting a shadowy figure that has records of nearly everything and everyone, it turns out that he stabbed a krogan - notoriously hard to kill aliens - through the eye with a pitchfork, during a clandestine mission.
+In the DLC that revolves around fighting a shadowy figure that has records of nearly everything and everyone, it's revealed that he stabbed a krogan — notoriously hard-to-kill aliens — through the eye with a pitchfork, during a clandestine mission.

 - Best Friends Forever: Teddy and Vincent act weird about each other and it's only ever referenced that something happened over the summer they spent together.
 It turns out that during that summer, Vincent got drunk and attempted to kiss Teddy, who turned out to be his Closet Key.
 Teddy thought Vincent was messing with him due to the fact other football players called him girly.
 Even further, when Vincent tells the story to Louis, he reveals that that time was simply the only one Teddy noticed, but he actually tried to kiss him several times during the summer.